Election Rules

 All candidate data will be processed in line with NUS UK’s Privacy Policy.

-Data sharing: In order to facilitate the process of elections as laid out in these rules and supporting documentation, it will be neccesary to share candidate personal data with third party data processors (e.g. to returning officers considering complaints, third party contractors undertaking work on candidate checks for NUS).
+Data sharing: In order to facilitate the process of elections as laid out in these rules and supporting documentation, it will be necessary to share candidate personal data with third party data processors (e.g. to the RO, third party contractors supporting elections).
 This is an essential part of the elections process.

 Data retention: We will only use and store your information for as long as it is required for the purposes it was collected for.
 How long it will be stored for depends on the information in question, what it is being used for and, sometimes, statutory legal requirements.
 See the privacy policy for more detail.